Georeferencing and Digitizing Map Images in ArcGIS Pro

 Georeferencing a Map Image

-When you initially create a georeferenced raster image and a feature class, they are kept in the project geodatabase on your local machine.
+The image georeferenced above is kept in the project geodatabase on your local machine.

 Figure